telerik/winforms-docs/gridview/grouping/using-grouping-expressions.md

 {{endregion}}

-Grouping by two properties using an expression:#_[C#] Grouping by two columns, by using an expression_
+Grouping by two properties using an expression:

+#### Grouping by two columns, by using an expression

 {{source=..\SamplesCS\GridView\Grouping\Grouping.cs region=groupingByToColumnsUsingExpression}}
 {{source=..\SamplesVB\GridView\Grouping\Grouping.vb region=groupingByToColumnsUsingExpression}}